CMMC Glossary of Terms:

 Medium Assessment

-an assessment conducted by the Government that— (source: DFARS 252.204-7020) (1) Consists of— (i) A review of a contractor’s Basic Assessment; (ii) A thorough document review; and (iii) Discussions with the contractor to obtain additional information or clarification, as needed; and (2) Results in a confidence level of “Medium” in the resulting score.
+an assessment conducted by the Government that consists of a review of a contractor’s Basic Assessment, a thorough document review, and discussions with the contractor to obtain additional information or clarification, as needed.
+Results in a confidence level of “Medium” in the resulting score.

 MA